 It has a legendary cinema with heavy red velvet curtains and some movies run in English and 4$ historical WC worth visiting as it was recreated according to XIX designs with super luxury vanity, showers and beyond.
 Besides it has a nice grocery store Gastronome No 1 where you might want to stop by and get some traditional Russian food like chocolates, buckwheat, cranberries covered in sugar, honey, rye bread and caviar of course.

 Speaking of shopping itself GUM is a home of luxury brands like Louis Vuitton, Chanel, Prada, Dior, Hermes etc. You can find full list HERE meaning you can expect top service and somewhat attractive prices especially if you visiting during Sale periods.
 Don’t forget about Tax Free.
 Enjoy your stroll through lines, floors and bridges.
 Finish your GUM visit by having coffee with a Red Square view at BOSCO CAFE.

-Every year around December the big GUM ice skating rink and Christmas fair are set right on the Red Square.
+Every year around December the big GUM ice skating rink and Christmas fair are set right on the Red Square next to the best shopping mall in Moscow.
 If you are visiting in winter this is an absolute must do!

 Stylish TSUM – Luxury Department Store